anusudarsan/facebook-presto/presto-docs/src/main/sphinx/security/server.rst

 JDBC and ODBC drivers.

 To enable Kerberos authentication for Presto, configuration changes are made on the Presto coordinator.
-No changes are required to the worker configuration;
-the worker nodes will continue to connect to the coordinator over unauthenticated HTTP.
+If you want to enable SSL for the entire cluster follow :doc:`/security/internal-communication`.

 .. warning::

-  Worker nodes cannot yet be configured to connect to the Presto coordinator using HTTPS or to authenticate with Kerberos.
-It is the administrator's responsibility to enable unauthenticated access over HTTP for worker nodes and ensure unathenticated access is blocked for any node that is not a worker node.
-For nodes that are not worker nodes, block access to the Presto coordinator's HTTP port.
+  Worker nodes cannot yet be configured to authenticate with Kerberos.

 Environment Configuration
 -------------------------